 3) Lodging – Choose a good and safe neighborhood even if you opt in for simple lodging such as a hostel or a sofa on AirBnB (I don’t ever camp alone!).
 Check into your accommodations before dark even if you go out again afterwards.
 When I have time to plan, I check AirBnB first for available options and then Booking.com.
 When on the road or in a pinch, usually both Hotwire.com and Booking.com have good last minute deals.
 I use the realtors’ rule of thumb and care more about location, location, location and less about luxury 🛌.

 6) Hike only populated trails, don’t be stupid, don’t go in the backcountry alone, even if nature is stupid pretty 🏞.
 Same applies to mountain biking, skiing, snowboarding, surfing.
 When alone, stay where the rest of the people are.
-I’m guilty here, I often take off in the side country / back country on a snowboard.
+I’m guilty here, I often take off in the side country / back country on a snowboard or on a trail.
 I shouldn’t and I’ve gotten sh*t scared a few times.
 So do as I say and not as I do 😉.

 7) Carry a paper road map with you even if you ONLY have 10% doubt your gps may lose reception.
 Have a paper map for ALL hikes you take.
 My phone never works in the mountain and the last thing I want is no reception and no direction in case of emergency.

 8) Have a spare phone battery with you and keep it fully charged at all times.

 9) Inform your friends of your traveling plans and keep them updated of your itinerary and next destination.
 I share my plans with my best friends/emergency contacts or people I’m visiting and I ask them to call me daily and check in on me.